COVID-19: Construction Industry Resource for Marin County

 • Respond to the individual needs of members and create forums to connect.

-* Advocate for our members on the local, regional, and statewide level for consistency in defining "essential" work.
-Letter with Bay Area Council to all Bay Area Counties dated 3.27.20.
+* Advocate for our members on the local, regional, and statewide level for consistency in defining "essential" work and consistent regional safety protocols.

-• Workers Comp and Health insurance programs will remain fully operational.
+• Workers Comp and Health insurance programs remain fully operational.

 How can I connect with others in the construction industry?

 "Just wanted to give you a virtual high five. ✋ You are doing an amazing job of keeping everyone informed during this crisis, and I’ve heard people reference your invaluable information in several calls I’ve been on.
 Keep up the great work."

 "Thank you very much for the webinar, for addressing the questions generally, and for sending them to me personally.
 That’s really amazing that you took the time to do that!"